 4. Admire Delicate Arch from Afar

-Instead, pull of Arches Scenic Drive to the Lower Delicate Arch Viewpoint parking area.
-A short walk gives you a nice view of the arch – from quite a distance, but you can still say you’ve seen it.
+If you aren’t set on hiking to the arch directly, turn off Arches Scenic Drive to the Lower Delicate Arch Viewpoint parking area.
+A shorter hike gives you a nice view of the arch – from quite a distance, but you can still say you’ve seen it.

 After you’ve snapped a few photos, head back onto Arches Scenic Drive and continue further into the park.